TabbycatDebate/tabbycat/docs/about/support.rst

 Email
 =====

-Feel free to `contact the maintainers directly <http://tabbycat.readthedocs.io/en/stable/about/authors.html>`_ if you are not able to access Facebook or GitHub.
+Feel free to :ref:`contact the maintainers directly <authors>` if you are not able to access Facebook or GitHub.